Anti-Racism in Psychology

 What is antiracism?

-All of us have all been born into a system that has taught us to think of certain groups in stereotyped ways, with ingrained biases into ways of knowing, behaving, and speaking towards those who are different from us.
-If one thing is true, no one is completely free from bias, which is why it is crucial for us to recognize our biases so we can then begin to work on them.
+All of us have been born into a system that has taught us to think of certain groups in stereotyped ways, with ingrained biases into ways of knowing, behaving, and speaking towards those who are different from us.
+If one thing is true, no one is free from bias, which is why it is crucial for us to recognize our biases so we can then begin to work on them.
 Just like the process of Cognitive Behavioral Therapy, in embracing anti-racist practices, thoughts and behaviors are malleable, ideologies can be unlearned, change is an on-going process, and every day is an opportunity to learn more skills.

 In the words of Ibram Kendi: “I define an antiracist as someone who is expressing an antiracist idea or supporting an antiracist policy with their actions, and I define an antiracist idea as any idea that says the racial groups are equal.
 Whenever the antiracist sees individuals behaving positively or negatively, the antiracist sees exactly that: individuals behaving positively or negatively, not representatives of whole races.
 To be antiracist is to deracialize behavior, to remove the tattooed stereotype from every racialized body.
 Behavior is something humans do, not races do” (Kendi, 2019).